Inspiring The Improvisor

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-www.jeffgladstone.com Jeff was born in Calgary, spending his early theatre training at the U of C and at the Loose Moose Theatre Company.
-Moving to the west coast Salish territories in the early 2000’s, Jeff made a name for himself as an improvisor, actor, musician, director & teacher with some of Vancouver’s most well known theatre companies.
-Teaching impro for 25 years, Keith Johnstone is a major influence on Jeff’s approach to teaching and acting, and continues to be a friend and collaborator.
-Jeff is a proud regional representative and artististic director of the ITI, as well as director of education and engagement for the new Tightrope Impro Theatre. www.jeffgladstone.com Mask & Half Mask, Shakespeare & Improvising Shakespeare, Acting, Stagecraft, Improvising Music, Physical Theatre, Improv on Film, Theatre Devising, Genre.
+Jeff was born in Calgary, spending his early theatre training at the U of C and at the Loose Moose Theatre.
+Moving to the west coast Salish territories known as Vancouver in the early 2000’s, Jeff made a name for himself as an improvisor, actor, musician, director & teacher with some of Vancouver’s most well known theatre companies such as Bard on the Beach, Arts Club Theatre and more.
+Teaching impro and mask for 30 years, Keith Johnstone is a major influence on Jeff’s approach to teaching, directing and acting.

 EUROPEAN INSTRUCTORS